Operation Engage DMV

-As we all know, there are far too many non-fatal and fatal drug overdoses affecting our communities, and, sadly, these numbers are increasing.
-In response, the DEA has moved more of our resources toward community-level collaborative efforts to help reduce these numbers through education and awareness, using our wide range of resources.
+As we all know, there are far too many non-fatal and fatal drug overdoses and poisonings affecting our communities, and sadly, these numbers are increasing each year.
+In response, DEA has moved toward community-level collaborative efforts to help reduce these numbers through education and awareness, using our wide range of resources.

-Some of our many Operation Engage efforts include:
+The main strategic components of Operation Engage include:

-The DEA Citizens Academy: We recognize the importance of forging strong alliances with local communities and maintain collaborative relationships with our community leaders.
-For example, the DEA Washington Division’s Citizens Academy offers community members the opportunity to understand the world of federal drug law enforcement and the important role the DEA and the community play, together, in combating drug trafficking, drug abuse, and related violence.
+The DEA Citizens Academy: We recognize the importance of forging strong alliances with local communities and maintain collaborative relationships with community leaders.
+The DEA Citizens Academy offers participants the opportunity to understand the world of federal drug law enforcement and the important role the DEA and the community together play in combating drug trafficking, drug misuse, and related violence.

-- Other Community Outreach Programs: The DEA Washington Division, along with our stakeholders, will concentrate our efforts in area communities most affected by opioid misuse.
-In these targeted communities, we will participate in facilitating prevention strategies to include, but not limited to, drug prevention training and technical assistance for communities, coalition outreach, and prescription drug take back events.
+Community Outreach Programs: The DEA, along with stakeholder involvement, will concentrate efforts in the neighborhoods most affected by fentanyl and methamphetamine use.
+In those targeted communities, our Team will participate in facilitating prevention strategies to include, but not limited to, drug prevention, training, and technical assistance for communities, coalition outreach, and schools townhalls, to name a few.

 These are only a few of the many resources and opportunities we have available to share with our communities.

-I invite you, and your families, to explore our Operation Engage webpage to learn about the many resources we have available and events we have to offer.
+We invite you and your families to explore our Operation Engage webpage to learn about the many resources we have available.
 Learning as a family, early on, is the first step in avoiding drug experimentation, drug misuse, drug addiction, and all related behaviors that are plaguing our communities.

 What Are Opioids?